 Alright y’all, am I the asshole?

 I went to see a mobile vet with my newly adopted dog, Eden.
-He was (still is) cute, fluffy, and came with a bite record towards people and dogs.
+He was (and still is) cute, fluffy, and came with a bite record towards people and dogs.
 Body sensitive, healed injuries to his front legs, and the softest fur I’ve ever touched.
 It’s a confusing dichotomy.

-When Eden and I stepped into the camper turned vet clinic, there was the wonderful veterinarian we had been working with- but also another person I didn’t know.
-He was present the whole time, and, I learned later, turned out to be the owner of the area the vet parks regularly.
-At the time I had no idea what his purpose there was.
-He was shadowing?
+When Eden and I stepped into the camper-turned-vet-clinic, there was the wonderful veterinarian we had been working with–but also another person I didn’t know.
+He was present the whole time, and, I learned later, turned out to be the owner of the area where the vet regularly parks.
+At the time, I had no idea what his purpose there was.
+Was he shadowing?
 Or driving the vet?
 Was he just a really lazy assistant?
 No clue.
 Not my focus as long as he didn’t try to interact with Eden.

 Eden needed to get vaccines and a check up before being officially adopted.
 I let him go onto a lifted up platform, and started handing him treats.
-I wasn’t involved with timing, or marker words, I was simply handing him treats with regularity.
+I wasn’t interested in timing or markers, I was simply handing him treats with regularity.
 He ate, tentatively.
-The vet starts to go over his back.
-As she looks him over, the additional person suddenly says “Stop giving him treats”.
+The vet started to go over his back.
+As she looked him over, the additional person suddenly said, “Stop giving him treats.”

-And I said “No, thank you”.
-And kept handing my dog treats.
+I said “No, thank you,” and kept handing my dog treats.

 Later, while the vet was getting Eden’s medication refilled and his forms completed, I felt this punch of guilt about my response.
 Had I been rude?
 Was this guy trying to help and I just shut him down?
 Or (more of a hit to my pride) did he think I was inexperienced and didn’t know what I was doing?